 - Indexed Bonds, in comparison to other types of Bonds, are less volatile and less risky.

 - As Government issues these types of Bonds, they are more authentic and risk-free in nature.

 - Indexed-Linked Bonds act as one of the major sources of finance for the Government.

 - These bonds boost the infrastructural projects of the Government, thereby enhancing growth in the country.
 They also boost the savings rate in the country by enhancing savings in the economy.

 - Nationally recognized inflation indicators are in direct link with the Indexed Bonds; as a result, it hedges directly with the current price level in the economy.

 - Sometimes, the Government issues these bonds to redistribute wealth in the economy and save the middle class, retired or dependent people from the inflation effect.

 - Investors receive inflationary adjusted fixed coupon rate and principal at the time of maturity.

-- At the time of deflation, the investors, most of the time, at least receives the face value of their investment.
+- At the time of deflation, the investors, most of the time, at least receive the face value of their investment.
 Generally, returns do not go below that level.

-- There exists a zero correlation between the returns of any fixed-income security or stocks with the Indexed Bonds.
+- A zero correlation exists between the returns of any fixed-income security or stocks with the Indexed Bonds.
 This makes it unique.

-- Indexed Bonds are also useful as a diversification tool by the portfolio managers while managing the portfolios.
+- Indexed Bonds are also useful as a diversification tool for the portfolio managers while managing the portfolios.